RishanthRajendhran/CS6350/DecisionTree/readme.md

 "python3 predict.py car" for the Car data set
 "python3 predict.py bank" for the Bank data set
 The program when excecuted prints the training and test data errors for different information gain criteria (specifically: entropy, majority error, gini index)
-The maximum tree depths are hardcoded in the predict.py file in lines 19 (for Car data set) and 39 (for Bank data set) Other (hyper)parameters such as data type of labels, numerical attributes, categorical attributes etc are defined in the lines 6-19 (for Car dataset) and 21-39 (for Bank dataset)
+The maximum tree depths are hardcoded in the helper/config/dataConfig.py Other (hyper)parameters such as data type of labels, numerical attributes, categorical attributes etc are also defined in helper/config/dataConfig.py